TristanDelgado/EMTRockets/README.md

 * DONE - The CEO must be registered to use the shopping mall application.
 * DONE - The CEO can access the daily summary report generated at 9 pm every business day.
-* The CEO can access the monthly report generated at the end of each month.
+* DONE - The CEO can access the monthly report generated at the end of each month.
-* The reports show the company's sale information for a day, week, and a month.
+* DONE - The reports show the company's sale information for a day, week, and a month.
-* The reports contain each product's name and the number of items sold.
+* DONE - The reports contain each product's name and the number of items sold.
-* The monthly report is a summary of daily reports for a month.
+* DONE - The monthly report is a summary of daily reports for a month.

 ### Staff Requirements